NavyaG-lab/Tech-writer/onboarding/dataset-exercise.md

 * what's its schema;
 * and so on.

-We can query Metapod directly using its URL; our run was on the staging environment, so the metapod endpoint would be: https://staging-global-metapod.nubank.com.br/
+Since we used the staging environment for our run, we need to make sure to query Metapod on that environment to get the results.

-The simplest way to query this endpoint is via the Sonar UI which can be accessed at https://backoffice.nubank.com.br/sonar-js/ for the production data.
-Unfortunately, the version of this service on staging also points to production data, so we'll need to use a local copy of it for our purposes:
+The simplest way to query to do that is via the Sonar UI, which can be accessed at https://backoffice.nubank.com.br/sonar-js/ for the production data.
+Unfortunately, the version of this service on staging also points to production data, so we'll need to run it locally:

 ```shell
 nu service clone sonar-js